OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting_example.rst

 		assertFalse(SimpleExample.EvenOddCheck(5));
 	}

-If we run the mutation testing again then we get the following mutations under the Mutations List tab.
+If we run the mutation testing again then we will not get any of the previous mutations in the LINES_NOT_TESTED group under the Mutations List tab.

-.. odsafig:: Images/MutationExample3.2.png
-   :align: center
-   :capalign: center
-   :figwidth: 90%
-   :scale: 50%
-   :alt: Example Code 3: Multiple Mutants in One Statement with test cases

-   Example Code 3: Multiple Mutants in One Statement with test cases

 Example Code 4: Loop Conditions (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~